-Before I knew anything about Girl in the Red Corner, a play running through March 2 in an upstairs studio at the Den Theatre in Wicker Park, I thought it might be about communism, a female spy backed into a metaphorical corner in Moscow or something.
+Before I knew anything about Girl in the Red Corner, on stage in an upstairs studio at the Den Theatre in Wicker Park, I thought it might be about communism, a female spy backed into a metaphorical corner in Moscow or something.
 That could be an interesting show, but, as it turns out, that’s not at all what Broken Nose Theatre’s production of this Stephen Spotswood play is about.
 Which is probably for the best, as what it is about—a newly divorced, working-class woman who finds purpose and a sense of self in mixed martial arts training—is ultimately much more interesting.

 Presented in a snug studio where a few rows of seats line either side of a space decked out to look like a very intense gym (chainlink fencing lines the walls, mats fill the stage area and posters promoting female MMA fights are everywhere), a tight cast of just five people (three of whom play multiple roles) delivers an often intensely emotional (and surprisingly funny) story of family, personal growth and finding meaning in a seemingly never-ending repetition of days that, if we’re not careful, don’t add up to much.
 Director Elizabeth Laidlaw pulls together a show that isn’t perfect, but even in its weakest moments still has something to say.